Nix – A Powerful Package Manager For Linux And Unix

 - Rollback packages to previous versions is possible.

 - Atomic upgrade support.
-It means when you upgrade a package, it doesn’t overwrite the existing version.
-Each new version will be stored under new unique directories.
+It means that when you upgrade a package, it doesn’t overwrite the existing version.
+Each new version will be stored under new unique directory.
 Since package aren’t overwritten, the old versions are still available even after an upgrade.

 - Unused packages can be safely removed.